-- Nonprofits must submit a letter of inquiry (including description of the campaign) by Feb.
-1.
+- Nonprofits must submit an online letter of inquiry (including description of the campaign) by June 1 using the link below.

 - Nonprofits will be contacted and advised as to whether or not a full proposal will be accepted.
 If accepted, nonprofits will be sent a link to submit immediately through the on-line process.